NEKR1D/PC-OPTIMIZATION/README.md

 # PC Optimization for Gaming

 - A collection of ```Tweaks.bat``` focused on optimizing overall responsiveness by improving framerate, frametimes, input and device communication latencies.
 - Experimental ```Windows11Tweaks.bat``` that make the OS more responsive.
-Remove bloat and configure related settings of telemetry, security and privacy.
+Remove bloat and configure some telemetry, security and privacy elements.
 - Other improvements can include reducing or eliminating stutters and hitching.

 > [!NOTE]